Music Appreciation: Pastoral by Vincent Persichetti

-We continue to rustle and flutter about, passing themes between instruments, having the flute and clarinet united at 1:37, followed by the horn and bassoon.
-The flute starts to remind us of another bit of theme A, but goes off on a tangent (1:42, probably following a butterfly).
+We continue to rustle and flutter about, passing themes between instruments.
+The flute and clarinet unite at 1:37, followed by the horn and bassoon.
+The flute starts to remind us of theme A, but goes off on a tangent (1:42, probably following a butterfly).
 We’ve had some buildup of volume here, the loudest we’ve heard so far (the score is marked forte).
 The horn and bassoon enter firmly at 1:47, with the upper winds answering.
-There’s a bit more conversation, then the flute and clarinet call our attention (though softly) to something new in our scene.
+There’s a bit more conversation, then the flute and clarinet softly call our attention to something new in our scene.

 The oboe introduces us to our next theme at 2:33 (theme B).
 Remember earlier when I said the flute and oboe hinted at a theme?
 Here it is.
 We hear it on its own, with the other instruments on sustained chords.
 But at 2:41, the other instruments decide to liven it up, with the bassoon and horn providing a jaunty accompaniment vamp that alternates between 3/8 and 2/4 time.
 They settle into steady 2/4 when the flute and clarinet pick up the melody.
 Persichetti ends the theme a bit differently this time compared to when the oboe played it earlier, followed by a fun bounce around the group at 2:52 (Malcolm Arnold uses a similar trick in his own woodwind quintet Three Shanties).